 The question of startup valuation is one that founders struggle with, especially in the early stages.
-If you’re pre-profitable — or even pre-cashflow — how can you figure out what your company is worth?
+If you’re a pre-profitable startup company — or even pre-cashflow — how can you figure out what your company is worth?
 Let's dive in to different valuation methods for early stage startups.

 One way is to think about “value” as something that exists beyond monetary terms (especially for pre revenue startups).

 “Valuation is both art and science,” Lili Balfour of Atelier Advisors says.
 “The science is the easy part — researching valuations for comparable companies and constructing a revenue or EBITDA multiple.
 The art is more subjective.
 How strong is the team?
 How probable are the leads in the pipeline?
 How innovative is the technology?”